Saeed Jaffrey: Early life and education

-Saeed Jaffrey was born on 8 January 1929 to a Punjabi Muslim family in Malerkotla, Punjab region.
-At that time, his maternal grandfather, Khan Bahadur Fazle Imam, was the Dewan or Prime Minister of the princely state of Malerkotla.
-His father, Dr Hamid Hussain Jaffrey, was a physician and a civil servant with the Health Services department of the United Provinces of British India.
+Saeed Jaffrey was born on 8 January, 1929 to a Punjabi Muslim family in Malerkotla in the Punjab Province of British India (now in Punjab, India).
+At that time, his maternal grandfather, Khan Bahadur Fazle Imam of Banur, was the Dewan or Prime Minister of the princely state of Malerkotla.
+His father, Dr Hamid Hussain Jaffrey, was a physician and a civil servant with the Health Services department of the United Provinces of Agra and Oudh in colonial India.
+Hamid's wife and the mother of Saeed Jaffrey was Hamida Begum.
+Jaffrey had two brothers, Waheed and Hameed, and a sister, Shagufta.

 Jaffrey and his family moved from one medical posting to another within the United Provinces, living in cities like Muzaffarnagar, Lucknow, Mirzapur, Kanpur, Aligarh, Mussoorie, Gorakhpur and Jhansi.
+His father was a doctor in government service who was posted in many rural areas across the United Provinces and the family invariably moved with him.
+At the time of his birth, Jaffrey's maternal grandfather was the diwan (first minister) of Malerkotla State.

 In 1938, Jaffrey joined Minto Circle School at Aligarh Muslim University where he developed his talent for mimicry.
 In 1939 he played the role of Dara Shikoh in a school play about Aurangzeb.
 At Aligarh, Jaffrey also mastered the Urdu language and attended riding school.
 At the local cinemas in Aligarh, he saw many Bollywood movies and became a fan of Motilal, Prithviraj Kapoor, Noor Mohammed Charlie, Fearless Nadia, Kanan Bala and Durga Khote.

 In 1941 at Mussoorie, Jaffrey attended Wynberg Allen School, a Church of England public school, where he picked up British-accented English.
 He played the role of the Cockney cook, Mason, in the annual school play, R. C. Sherriff's Journey's End.
 After completing his Senior Cambridge there, Jaffrey attended St. George's College, Mussoorie, an all-boys' Roman Catholic school run by Brothers of Saint Patrick.
 He played the role of Kate Hardcastle in the annual school play, Oliver Goldsmith's She Stoops To Conquer.
 At Mussoorie, Jaffrey and his brother Waheed would often sneak out at night to watch British and American films at the local theatres.

 In 1945, Jaffrey gained admission to Allahabad University where he completed his BA in English literature in 1948 and MA in medieval Indian literature in 1950.
 At Allahabad, Jaffrey learned about Hindu religion and mythology for the first time.
 While visiting his father in Gorakhpur in the winter of 1945, Jaffrey discovered the BBC World Service on the shortwave radio.
 When India gained independence from Britain on 15 August 1947 Jaffrey heard Jawaharlal Nehru's inaugural speech on All India Radio as the Prime Minister of India, titled "Tryst with Destiny".
 The partition of India caused all of Jaffrey's relatives in New Delhi and Bannoor, Punjab, to migrate to Pakistan.

 Jaffrey was awarded his MFA in drama from the Catholic University of America in 1957.